surrealdb/tutorials/README.md

 If you would like to make a contribution, please follow the instructions in the Contribution Guidelines and then open a Pull-Request.
 One of the community managers will then evaluate your tutorial, and provide you with feedback.

 Due to the way we set up the repo you only need to create **ONE** file, which is your guide itself (outside of images/assets).
 Please include the configuration bit in the top of the template file and don't change it's structure, else the github action will fail.

+A complete list of requirements can be found in the [Pull Request Template](.github/pull_request_template.md).